Nasopharyngeal cancer organisations

 Westgate On Sea

 This is a UK national help organisation for people with facial disfigurement.
 Offers telephone support, a service to link up people in similar situations, dietary and medical advice, social activities, resources and a newsletter.
 Also provides support to people with facial palsy.
-Provides information on camouflage make up.

 The Mouth Cancer Foundation